travigd/documentation/http-api/3.0.0/reading-streams.md

 }
 ```

-When parsing an atom subscription the ids of events will always stay the same.
+When parsing an atom subscription the IDs of events will always stay the same.
 This is important for figuring out when things are pointing to the same event.

-While the simple example above is easy to look at, let's try an example with more than a single page in it.
-If you want to do this yourself you can use the testclient that comes with event store and use the "VERIFY" command that will make some fake banking data.
+While the simple example above is easy to look at, let’s try an example with more than a single page in it.
+If you want to do this yourself you can use the testclient that comes with event store and use the `VERIFY` command that will make some fake banking data.
 After running this command you should find many streams such as `http://127.0.0.1:2113/streams/account-28` in the system.

 Going to the link `http://127.0.0.1:2113/streams/account-28` will return us: